Deepak Gupta named to the Fastcase 50 –“honoring the law’s smartest, most courageous innovators, techies, visionaries, & leaders” (July 2017):

 Representing clients they “care about” on such a high profile stage is one reason why top lawyers stay at boutique firms, Gupta told Bloomberg BNA in September.

 Marcia Coyle, Small D.C.
-Law Firm Maps Defense, Offense Plays Against Trump, National Law Journal, January 23, 2017:
+Law Firm Maps Offense, Defense Plays Against Trump, The American Lawyer, January 23, 2017:

 The public interest mission of Deepak Gupta’s law firm in Washington is reflected in its three U.S. Supreme Court arguments this term—and it’s the same mission that has drawn the small firm into the first significant suit against President Donald Trump and alleged conflicts of interest.